 Knowledge tests are used to evaluate whether the content and basic statements of the respective documents or presentations have been understood.
 The knowledge test consists of classical questionnaires or multiple-choice questions.
 The questionnaire and multiple-choice questions are provided by the trainer or document owner.

-For knowledge testing, < will consider it a pass if at least 80% of the questions are answered correctly.
+For knowledge testing, Company CDE will consider it a pass if at least 80% of the questions are answered correctly.

 Successful qualification